atefth/CSE420/predictiveParsingWithJS/README.md

         - Input symbol by using array[i][j][0]
         - Grammar symbol by using array[i][j][1]
         - The respective PRODUCTION by using array[i][j][2]

+        VARIABLES
+            inputLength : length of the input array grammarLength : length of the grammar array _grid : The 2D array

+        FUNCTIONS
+            construct()
+                loops through the input and grammar arrays and creates empty key value pairs

+            set(input, grammar, production)
+                sets the production at the specific key in _grid where the input and grammar matches the 0th and the 1st index

+            get(input, grammar)
+                gets the production (if any) at the specific key in _grid where the input and grammar matches the 0th and the 1st index
     ===========================================================================

     Stack